Prakhar102/Videoconferencing/README.md

-# Videoconferencing
-This is a Video Conferencing Website using HTML, CSS, Java and JavaScript.
+# Videoconferencing using HTML, CSS, Java and JavaScript.